Nominee shareholders in Thailand: Understanding the risks, legal prohibitions and the future of foreign investment

 It is possible to obtain a foreign business licence (FBL), although the procedure is lengthy and strict.
 The FBL is an official authorisation granted by the Department of Business Development under the Foreign Business Act B.E.
 2542.
 It allows a majority foreign-owned company to operate in sectors listed as restricted (lists 2 and 3), provided that it can demonstrate that the proposed operation will not adversely affect the national economy and that it will even bring benefits.

 Another legal route is the Board of Investment (BOI).
 This government entity encourages foreign investment by granting 100% ownership, tax benefits and easier access to work permits.
 BOI companies are exempt from the Foreign Business Act.
+BOI promotion is particularly advantageous for companies in sectors such as high-tech, digital, and manufacturing.

 How can you protect yourself against the illegal use of a nominee shareholder in Thailand?